Matanao: Geography

 Matanao is located in the province of Davao del Sur in Region XI Davao Region on Mindanao Island.
 The municipality Matanao is about 15 km west-south-west of province capital City Of Digos and about 990 km south-south-east of Philippine main capital Manila.

 Barangays

 Matanao is politically subdivided into 33 barangays.
 Each barangay consists of puroks, while some have sitios.

-The poblacion forms the center of the municipality whereas the other 32 are in the outlying areas which several kilometers away from the town.
+The poblacion forms the center of the municipality whereas the other 32 are in the outlying areas which are several kilometers away from the town.